 William Gardner Benedict died in March of 1904.
 Frances Benedict continued to live at 392 Marlborough.
-In 1907 and 1908, William and Maud Benedict lived with her, and in 1912, George and Anna Louise Benedict lived with her.
+During the 1906-1907 and 1907-1908 winter seasons, William and Maud Benedict lived with her, and during the 1911-1912 season George and Anna Louise Benedict lived with her.

 392 Marlborough was not listed in the 1921 Blue Book.

-By 1921, 392 Marlborough was the home of Dr. Frederick A. Marsden, a physician.
+On October 25, 1921, 392 Marlborough was purchased from Frances Benedict’s heirs by real estate dealer William J. Stober, and the next day it was acquired from him by Dr. Frederick Allen Marsden, a physician.
 He previously had lived in an apartment at 497 Beacon.
-He was the assessed owner of 392 Marlborough in 1922 and 1923.
+He was unmarried.

-In November of 1921, he applied for (and subsequently received) permission to remodel the interior and provide a second means of egress to the third and fourth floors.
+In November of 1921, Frederick Marsden applied for (and subsequently received) permission to remodel the interior and provide a second means of egress to the third and fourth floors.
 The permit application indicates the use as a three-family dwelling.

 In October of 1922, an egress report by the Building Department indicated the occupancy as being a doctor’s office on the first floor, one family on the second, and another family on the third floor.

-By 1925, 392 Marlborough was the home of John Michael Grandfield, a teacher, and his mother, Mrs. Jane (Jennie) (O’Dowd) Grandfield, the widow of Dr. Michael Grandfield.
+On May 31, 1924, 392 Marlborough was acquired from Wilda Mae Davis by John Michael Grandfield, a teacher.
+He and his mother, Mrs. Jane (Jennie) (O’Dowd) Grandfield, the widow of Dr. Michael Grandfield, made it their home.
 They operated it as a lodging house.
 John Grandfield’s sister, Mary Christina Grandfield, also a teacher, lived with them.
-They previusly had lived 46 Sagamore in Dorchester.
-John Grandfield was the assessed owner of 392 Marlborough from 1925 through 1928 and is shown as the owner on the 1928 Bromley map.
-Jennie Grandfield was the assessed owner from 1929 through 1932.
+They previously had lived at 46 Sagamore in Dorchester.

 Jennie Grandfield died in September of 1931.
 John Grandfield and Mary Grandfield continued to live at 392 Marlborough until about 1932, when they moved an apartment at 51 Massachusetts Avenue.